NCBI-Codeathons/mlxai-2024-team-smith/GLOSSARY.md

 Molecular dynamics (MD) simulations | a computer simulation technique for analyzing the physical movements of each individual atoms or molecules.
 This technique permits the prediction of time evolution of an interacting system involving the generation of atomic trajectories of a system under different conditions, such as temperature, pH, and pressure. | Immunology
 Paratope | the region of an antibody that recognizes and binds to the antigen.
 Scoring functions: physical/ mathematical models that attempt to describe the potential energy of a protein system. | Immunology
 Scoring functions | physical/ mathematical models that attempt to describe the potential energy of a protein system. | Immunology
-V(D)J gene region | the junction of Variable (V), Diversity (D), and Joining (J) genes along the antigen genome, which when recombined, form a loci of high diversity in the AR.
+V(D)J gene region | the junction of Variable (V), Diversity (D), and Joining (J) genes along the antigen genome, which when recombined, form a loci of high diversity. | Immunology